Steps to exporting fresh fruit

 Check New Zealand's food safety requirements

-All food produced in New Zealand for sale in New Zealand or export overseas must comply with the New Zealand Food Act, the joint Australia New Zealand Food Standards Code, and, for pesticide residues, the New Zealand Maximum Residue Limit (MRL) standards.
+All food produced in New Zealand for sale in New Zealand or for export must comply with the New Zealand Food Act, the joint Australia New Zealand Food Standards Code, and, for pesticide residues, the New Zealand Maximum Residue Levels (MRLs).
 Make sure you're familiar with these requirements.

-- Read the Australia New Zealand Food Standards Code on the Food Standards website
+- Check the Australia New Zealand Food Standards Code

 - Read about the NZ Maximum Residue Limit (MRL) standards